History of Berliner FC Dynamo (1989–2004): Failed promotion (1990–1992)

 FC Berlin played 1.
 FC Magdeburg away on the fifth matchday, 15 September 1990.
 It was the first match since the return of Bogs as coach and ended in a 3–3 draw.
 FC Berlin had won its first point in the league.
 Eike Küttner, Burkhard Reich, and Christian Backs scored one goal each in the match.
-FC Berlin met Union Berlin in the second round of the 1990-91 FDGB-Pokal at Stadion an der Alten Försterei on 21 September 1990.
+FC Berlin met Union Berlin in the second round of the 1990-91 FDGB-Pokal at Stadion an der Alten Försterei on 23 September 1990.
+Union Berlin was now coached by the former BFC Dynamo player and youth coach Werner Voigt.
 The score was 1–1 at full-time.
-FC Berlin eventually lost 1-2 after a late goal by former BFC Dynamo player Olaf Seier in extra-time and was eliminated from the competition.
+FC Berlin eventually lost 1–2 after a late goal by former BFC Dynamo player Olaf Seier in extra-time and was eliminated from the competition.
 FC Berlin then finally captured its first win of the league season, against 1.
 FC Lokomotive Leipzig at the Stadion im Sportforum, on the sixth matchday, 28 September 1990.
-FC Berlin lost 0-1 at home to FC Carl Zeiss Jena on the eighth matchday, 13 October 1990.
+FC Berlin lost 0–1 at home to FC Carl Zeiss Jena on the eight matchday, 13 October 1990.
 The match drew only 1,012 spectators.
 200 police officers were deployed to the match, despite the low attendance.
 Club President Dr. Klaus Janz resigned, and Dr. Wolfgang Hösrich became the new president on 15 October 1990.
 Dr. Hösrich had a background as a club doctor for SC Dynamo Berlin and BFC Dynamo.
 FC Berlin was in last place in the league during almost the entire first half of the season.
 The team defeated FC Vorwärts Frankfurt 2–1 at the Friedrich-Ludwig-Jahn-Sportpark in the last match before the winter break.
 FC Berlin thereby surpassed FC Sachsen Leipzig on goal difference and finished the first half of the season in 13th place.
 Dirk Anders left for 1.
 FC Lokomotive Leipzig during the winter break.
 The team attended a training camp in Malaysia at the end of January 1991.